afouladi7/disconnected_software_factory/README.md

 This guide is intended to demonstrate how to perform the OpenShift installation using the IPI method on AWS GovCloud.
 In addition, the guide will walk through performing this installation on a fresh GovCloud account.
 If you already have a VPC setup and subnets, please skip to first step.
 Additionally this demostrates the install of Operator Catalog with addition to the Red Hat Gov Operator Catalog

-## YouTube Video

-A video that walks through this guide is available here: https://youtu.be/bHmcWHF-sEA

 ## AWS Configuration Requirements for Demo

 For this demo, that AWS API communication is facilitated by a squid proxy.
 Without that access, we will not be able to install a cloud aware OpenShift cluster.